Wanga Kingdom

-The Wanga Kingdom is a traditional kingdom within Kenya, consisting of the Wanga (Abawanga) tribe of the Luhya people (Abaluyia).
-At its peak the kingdom covered an expansive area from Jinja in west to Naivasha in the East African Rift.
+The Wanga Kingdom was a traditional kingdom within western Kenya, consisting of the Wanga (Abawanga) tribe of the Luhya people (Abaluyia).
+At its peak, the kingdom covered an expansive area from Jinja in west to Naivasha in the East African Rift.
 The Wanga kingdom was a significant African empire and the most organized structure of government in pre-colonial Kenya politically, economically, and militarily.

 In 2016, the Wanga numbered around 700,000, mostly occupying the Kakamega County, Western Province, Kenya.
 The seat of power is located in Mumias.
 The Wanga are one of 19 tribes of the Luhya people.
 There are 22 clans that comprise the Wanga tribe.
 The Wanga retain the Nabongo, as their monarch.
 The Abashitse clan holds the royal lineage of the Nabongo.
 The current Nabongo is Peter Mumia II.

 Etymology

 The name Wanga is eponymous, originating from the name of the kingdom's founder, Nabongo Wanga.
 The name Wanga refers to the people as well as their descent and geographical location.

 The origin of the title Nabongo is uncertain.
 However, Kenyan historian Gideon Were refers to the pre-Wanga ruler, Muima as "Nabongo Muima" indicating that the title may predate the formation of the Wanga Kingdom.